charles-lunarg/vk-bootstrap/README.md

 ### More fun quick examples

 - [triangle.cpp](./example/triangle.cpp) - renders a triangle to the screen.
-- [simple_compute.cpp](./example/triangle.cpp) - Does a simple add with a compute shader and no surface.
+- [simple_compute.cpp](./example/triangle.cpp) - Does a simple add with a compute shader and no surface in less than 300 lines.

 ## Setting up `vk-bootstrap`